NadeemNawal/Floor_Area_Ratio_Calculator/README.md

 This calculator is designed to help architects calculate:
   1. the maximum allowable covered area for the project
   2. the maximum allowed ground coverage for the ground floor of the building. the calculator also seeks 'unit' input from the user to make the process user friendly and interactive.

+**Sample.png**
+This image gives an example of the FAR and ground coverage restrictions in a book of bylaws.